-We experienced a pandemic that brought the unemployment rate to new highs and normalized remote work.
+We experienced a pandemic that brought the unemployment rate to new highs and normalised remote work.
 A year later, we entered a period marked by a collective reevaluation of work, prompting the workforce to switch jobs at unprecedentedly high rates.
 We then saw a disconnect between employee demand for remote work and employers offering fewer remote opportunities.

 In late 2022, we started to see the global economy cool and rebalance.
-We also saw gradual declines in the LinkedIn hiring rate1 - especially in the US and Europe - and anxiety around inflation, the labor market, and the economy remains at the forefront.
+We also saw gradual declines in the LinkedIn hiring rate - especially in Europe and in the US - and anxiety around inflation, the labour market, and the economy remains at the forefront.
 The number of LinkedIn members changing jobs has stagnated in some countries and has fallen to pre-pandemic levels in others.